Idkwhat77/Lab-1-Greeting-and-Fun-Fact-Exsel/README.md

 - JDK (Java Development Kit) Version 23.0.2
 - Visual Studio Code as my IDE (Integrated Development Environment) because my laptop is a potato and can't handle any other ones.
-- Git as a way to push files to Github without manually uploading everytime.
+- Git as a way to push files to Github

+Downloading JDK was easy enough to do, and for Visual Studio Code, I have it installed since the beginning of time so I had no problem with it.
+I learned how to use Git from my previous semester so I can now effectively push files instead of manually uploading them.

 ## Challenges